sineczek/sineczek/README.md

 - 🔭 I'm currently working on my website
 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
-- 🥅 2021 Goals: become automation tester with Python
 - ⚡ Fun fact: I used to be an archeologist.

 ### Connect with me: